miroesli/.dotfiles/configs/arch/README.md

 - [x] Consider using `polybar` instead of `i3bar`
 - [ ] Consider using `rofi` instead of `dmenu`
 - [ ] Add `gitconfig`
-  - [ ] Set the core.autocrlf, merge.tool and core.editor configs
+  - [ ] Set the core.autocrlf, merge.tool (see existing tools using `git mergetool --tool-help`) and core.editor configs
   - [ ] Update the git aliases in `.zshrc` to the [git method](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases)
   - [ ] Setup better diff command default for git diff
 - [ ] Examine [terminal optimizations](https://dev.to/22mahmoud/my-terminal-became-more-rusty-4g8l)